 Austen seems really generous in how she treats even the sort of despicable characters.
 She doesn’t totally write them off.

 I think that’s really important.
 There’s a real generosity in Jane Austen.
 I say I think the novel is about attention—and that’s true.
 But she’s also really attuned to the fact that it’s possible to pay too much attention to other people, and for that to become cruel.

 The figures who embody that are the Bingley sisters, who get described as supercilious on a number of occasions.
 The idea of being supercilious is to look at someone with eyebrows raised.
 Their eyes are everywhere in the text, and they monitor and police their social circle.
 They’re so discerning, and it’s what Elizabeth hates about them immediately.

-Mr. Bennett also seems aware of his own failings in a way that his wife isn’t.
+Mr. Bennet also seems aware of his own failings in a way that his wife isn’t.